sungeunanlee/cambrad3.github.io/index.md

 24.	**duration**: how many years the player paid/has played in the league.(career)
 25.	**id**: the unique identifier of the player

-#### Distribution of Work
+#### Distribution of work
-- Data Scrapping and Cleaning: Cameron Bradley
+- Data scrapping and cleaning: Cameron Bradley
-- Unsupervised Feature Engineering: Cameron Bradley
+- Unsupervised feature engineering: Cameron Bradley
 - Kmeans and GMM: Cameron Bradley
-- GitHub Page Contributer: Cameron Bradley
+- GitHub page contributer: Cameron Bradley